Manuel Alfonseca

-Manuel Alfonseca (born 1946, Madrid) is a Spanish writer and university professor.
+Manuel Alfonseca (born April 24, 1946) is a Spanish writer and university professor.
 He is the son of the painter and sculptor Manuel Alfonseca Santana.

 Career

 He is a doctor of communications engineering and graduated in Computer Science.
 He worked for 22 years at IBM (1972–1994), where he was Senior Technical Staff Member.
 He has been a professor at several universities: Complutense de Madrid, Politécnica de Madrid and (now) Autónoma de Madrid, where he was a full professor (currently an honorary professor) and director of the Escuela Politécnica Superior (2001–2004).

 He has published about two hundred technical papers in Spanish and English, as well as many articles on popular science in high diffusion newspapers and web blogs.

 He is the author of over fifty books in the fields of computer science and popular science, as well as historic novels, science fiction, and young adult literature.

 Awards

 He was granted the Lazarillo Award (1988) and La Brújula Award for Children and Young Adult Narrative (2012), besides having been finalist and included in honor lists several times.
 He was also given three Outstanding Technical Achievements Awards (1981, 1983, 1985) and one Technical Paper Award (1989) by IBM.